The underlying principle for the Walk a While Foundation is this:

 To really get to know a person you need to walk a while with them

-Ken was inspired to initiate this project after experiencing the dire needs in some of Australia's most remote indigenous communities.
-As a landscape photographer, Ken has spent a great deal of time in and around these communities and has developed many strong friendships.
-Ken asked some indigenous elders what they thought of photographers and film makers visiting the indigenous lands for their crafts and the community response was that many people passed through, took what they needed and gave nothing back to the community.
+Ken was inspired to initiate this project after realising the dire needs in some of Australia's most remote indigenous communities.
+As a landscape photographer, Ken has spent a great deal of time in and around these communities and over the years developed many strong friendships.
+He asked some community leaders what they thought of photographers and film makers visiting aboriginal land and the response was that many people pass through, take what they want or need, but give nothing back to the community.
 Thus, the idea for the Walk a While project was born.

-A number of exciting projects are in the pipeline.
-Sometime in 2011, we hope to run a reconciliation and arts concert in Central Australia, where artists from different genres and different cultures can meet and build relationships.
-Ultimately, we plan to start an Arts Centre at Haasts Bluff, which will be manned by a married couple to become a creative hub for learning.
-The centre will provide ongoing support and encouragement for the community's youth, a facility for continuing visits by other artists, a gallery and small theatre to showcase and sell artists' work and the coordination of travelling national and international exhibitions of artists' work.
+Ultimately, we plan to start an Arts Centre at Haasts Bluff, which will become a creative hub for learning.
+The centre will provide ongoing support and encouragement for the community's youth, a facility for visits by other artists, a gallery and small theatre to showcase and sell artists' work and a base for the coordination of travelling national and international exhibitions of artists' work.

 Walk a While requires ongoing public support to ensure its success.
 To make a donation via PayPal click the donation button below.